kuanb/kuanb.github.io/_posts/2016-01-28-city-sdk-foray.md

 ![googlesearch](https://raw.githubusercontent.com/kuanb/kuanb.github.io/master/images/_posts/city-sdk-foray/googlesearch.png)

 Also make sure that your longitudinal value is negative when you enter it into the URL.
 Since longitude is stated as "W" for "West", it is "negative" of the Prime Meridian.
-I should note that I absolutely do not guarantee this will work completely for other cities, but it does appear to from the litle I have explored.
-Because Salt Lack County is a, well, county, there is a possibility that the queries I have built may not be compeltely transferable.
+I should note that I absolutely do not guarantee this will work completely for other cities, but it does appear to from the little I have explored.
+Because Salt Lack County is a, well, county, there is a possibility that the queries I have built may not be completely transferable.
 That said, I have made an effort to make it "ubiquitous."
 If there are observed break points, please list them in the [project issues page on the tool's repository](https://github.com/kuanb/slc_stats/issues).